Panmoni/yapbay-api/README.md

 The YapBay platform consists of the following key components:

-1. **Smart Contract Layer**: Ethereum/Celo-based escrow contracts that handle the secure holding and release of cryptocurrency funds
+1. **Smart Contract Layer**: Solana-based escrow contracts that handle the secure holding and release of cryptocurrency funds
 2. **Database Layer**: PostgreSQL database that stores user accounts, trade information, and dispute records
 3. **API Layer**: Node.js/Express backend that connects the blockchain and database layers
 4. **Client Applications**: Web and mobile interfaces that interact with the API